All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Department Policies

 Wegovy is a legal, non-controlled prescription medication.
-It will not appear on drug tests and should not affect fitness-for-duty status.
+It won't appear on drug tests and shouldn't affect fitness-for-duty status.
 Follow standard medication disclosure requirements during annual physicals.
 Many department physicians are now actively recommending GLP-1 therapy for overweight first responders given the cardiac risk reduction evidence.

 Frequently Asked Questions